 Our group and your products and services

 We are what is known as a controller of personal information we collect and use about you.
-When we refer to “we” “us” “our” we mean P S Energy UK Limited trading under the name of Powershop UK (who will provide all the services to you).
-Products and services may be shared within subsidiary group companies, these include Npower Limited and Npower Gas Limited (as the official gas and electricity licence holders and providers of certain corporate services to P S Energy UK Ltd).
+When we refer to “we” “us” “our” we mean PS Energy UK Limited trading under the name of Powershop UK (who will provide all the services to you).
+Products and services may be shared within subsidiary group companies, these include Npower Limited and Npower Gas Limited (as the official gas and electricity licence holders and providers of certain corporate services to PS Energy UK Ltd).
 Products and services may be shared within subsidiary group companies.
 Your data may also be shared with our group companies in order to provide you with relevant products and services and/or to operate our business efficiently.

 So, what personal information do we collect about you?